Aigamarygeorge/Aigamarygeorge/README.md

 ### Hello!
-I’m Aiga Mary George, a Software Engineer from India.
+I’m Aiga Mary George,
+A Software Engineer from India.